 Dick Van Dyke never lost the showbiz buzz, singing and dancing, alongside acting.
 Mark Sloan is arguably how most modern audiences know him best.
 The rollerskating doctor-turned-sleuth was the central character of Diagnosis Murder (1993-2001), and saw him co-star alongside his son, Barry Van Dyke.

-As for his dazzling talent, Van Dyke puts that down to a less than methodical approach.
-“I don’t do any background study or preparation,” he told the Times.
+As for his dazzling talent, Van Dyke credits a somewhat less-than-methodical approach.
+“I don’t do any background study or preparation,” he once told the media.
 “I once went to a dramatic coach years and years ago.
 I was playing a rather heavy part about an alcoholic.
 And he said, ‘Let’s look at the subtext,’ and I said, ‘I beg your pardon?’
 [Laughs.]
 I’m strictly a superficial actor.”

 Dick Van Dyke still has a zest for life